hullerob/go.imagefile/README.md

 About
 -----

-This is Go implementation of [imagefile format](http://git.2f30.org/imagefile/).
+This is Go implementation of [`farbfeld` image format](http://git.2f30.org/farbfeld/).

+`imagefile` format was deprecated by `farbfeld`; documentation and refence implementation is no longer available.

 It uses Go's `image` interface, similar to `image/png`.

 Install
 -------